ryan95f/yamlator/README.md

 ## Creating a basic schema

-Schemas in Yamlator are comprised of rules, rulesets and enums.
-As a minimum, a `.ys` file needs to be created with a schema block.
+Schemas in Yamlator are comprised of rules, rulesets and enums in a `.ys` file.

+In the Yamlator schema file, the entry point is defined in a `schema` block, which is the required as a minimum to valiate a file.
 For example:

 ```text
 schema {